LukeGarnham/Stumps-and-Studs-MS4/README.md

 ![Gif showing the error-handling when users enter a blank value as the product quantity or try to add a value greater than 99 or below 1](media/readme/gifs/product-quantity-after.gif)

+#### Save Default Information

+During testing, I discovered that the users default information (phone number and delivery address) were being saved regardless of whether the user had ticked the save information (#id-save-info) checkbox input or not.